-Floors including sub-floors

-Repair category 1

-Notes No obvious significant defects were noted to the flooring, within the limitations imposed by fully fitted floor coverings.
+Floors including sub-floors Repair category 1 Notes No obvious significant defects were noted to the flooring, within the limitations imposed by fully fitted floor coverings.
+Some uneven/loose floorboards were detected probably due to previous removal and wear and tear.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes No obvious significant defects were noted to the internal joinery or kitchen fittings.
+Internal joinery and kitchen fittings Repair category 1 Notes No obvious significant defects were noted to the internal joinery or kitchen fittings.
+There is no door between the kitchen and living room.
 It should be confirmed that all glass doors contain safety glass to comply with current regulations.